- City: National South Africa

 And that is how easy it is: We tell you how to do the pH checking in the Support Documentation part of the book.

-IMPORTANT: You get access to Elmarie, with 28 years personal experience, working in the Chemical industry, she supports ALL these products/formulae.
+IMPORTANT: You get access to Elmarie, with more than 30 years personal experience, working within the Chemical industry, she supports ALL these products/formulae.
 Please note these are commercial recipes, working in South Africa every day.
-(Formulations with South African naming standards).
+(Detergent Formulations with South African naming standards for South African chemicals).

 Household Detergents – 30 Recipes (link with all the details)